xiix0/scam/README.md

-You will be singled out for promotion in your work.
+Future looks spotty.
+You will spill soup in late evening.